fbraz3/php-base-docker/README.md

 ## Tags

-Each image is tagged with the PHP version and architecture.
+Each image is tagged with the PHP version.
 For example:
 - `fbraz3/php-cli:8.4` for PHP 8.4
 - `fbraz3/php-cli:8.4-phalcon` for PHP 8.4 with Phalcon extension
 - `fbraz3/php-composer:8.4` for PHP 8.4 with Composer